Full-time: 3 years, Part-time: 4-6 years

 You will learn from a supportive and enthusiastic team who bring together extensive academic experience and industry knowledge.
 They include:

-- Programme Leader Dr Matthew Cheeseman is a Senior Lecturer in Creative Writing.
+- Associate Professor Dr Matthew Cheeseman lectures in Creative Writing.
 He works across fiction, non-fiction and art writing, drawing on critical theory and cultural studies.
 Matthew also edits and publishes the work of others via Spirit Duplicator, a small press.

-- Senior Lecturer Alistair Hodge, who has been an editor and book publisher for over 30 years and has taught advanced English, editing, book design and production, publishing business, ethics and law.
+- Head of School of Humanities and Journalism, Alistair Hodge, who has been an editor and book publisher for over 30 years and has taught advanced English, editing, book design and production, publishing business, ethics and law.
 He brings an unparalleled range of expertise to the programme, along with research interests which include the ethics and practice of editing.

 Your learning will also be enriched by a vibrant programme of guest lectures and regular events where authors, editors and publishers speak about the realities of making a living in the field.